edgedb/edgedb/docs/stdlib/datetime.rst

     - ``'month'`` - the number of months left over after whole years are accounted for

-    The middle size units of days:
+    The middle size unit of days:

     - ``'day'`` - specifically the number of days recorded in the duration

-    The smallest unit category of hours, minutes, seconds, etc.:
+    The smallest category of time units, such as hours, minutes and seconds:

     - ``'hour'`` - duration hours
     - ``'minutes'`` - duration minutes (0-59)